-This is the hectic but very fulfilling world of Heidi and Reid Rasmussen, who seven years ago started a company that offers savings on health-related services ranging from telehealth doctor visits and medical procedures to vision and dental needs.
+This is the hectic, but very fulfilling, world of Heidi and Reid Rasmussen, who in 2009 started a company that offers savings on health-related services ranging from telehealth doctor visits and healthcare navigators to vision and dental needs.
 Not long before, the Rasmussens had been on a very different path, with corporate jobs that they had envisioned would carry them to a comfortable retirement.
-Then everything changed.
+Then, everything changed.

 Thinking About Starting Your Own Business?

 In this video, the Rasmussens offer practical advice for other would-be entrepreneurs